chrishannah/textcase-cli/README.md

 ## Can I use it?

-Right now, you can build from source (maybe?).
+Right now, you can build from source and use it (run `swift build` in the root directory, and you'll find it at `.build/debug/TextCase`).

 Eventually, I plan on distributing via Homebrew.

 [tc]: http://textcase.app